zsviczian/obsidian-excalidraw-plugin/docs/readme.md

 # Excalidraw Automate How To

-Use ExcalidrawAutomate to create or manipulate Excalidraw drawings using [ExcalidrawAutomate Script Engine](ExcalidrawScriptsEngine.md), the [Templater](https://silentvoid13.github.io/Templater/docs/) or the [QuickAdd](https://github.com/chhoumann/quickadd) plugins, and to generate embedded SVG and PNG images using [DataviewJS](https://blacksmithgu.github.io/obsidian-dataview/docs/api/intro/)
+Use ExcalidrawAutomate to create or manipulate Excalidraw drawings using the [ExcalidrawAutomate Script Engine](ExcalidrawScriptsEngine.md), the [Templater](https://silentvoid13.github.io/Templater/docs/) or the [QuickAdd](https://github.com/chhoumann/quickadd) plugins, and to generate embedded SVG and PNG images using [DataviewJS](https://blacksmithgu.github.io/obsidian-dataview/docs/api/intro/)

 With a little work, using ExcalidrawAutomate you can generate simple mindmaps, build a family tree, fill out SVG forms, create customized charts, or automate simple tasks (i.e. create macros) in Excalidraw.
 ![image](https://user-images.githubusercontent.com/14358394/117549619-bae41180-b03b-11eb-968d-c909e79a7524.png)